Rxfa/r6-social/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Extract, clean and write data on players, staff, teams and competitions to the database.
+- [ ] Extract, clean and write data to the database.
 - [ ] Users can create, edit and delete their accounts.
-- [ ] Set additional permissions for users with the Admin role.
 - [ ] Create betting system.
 - [ ] App displays **as much data as possible** in an intuitive and good looking way.